 As indicated on our FAQ page, not everyone can have his or her records expunged.
 Sometimes this inability arises on account of the nature of the crime.
 Sometimes it is on account of the number of convictions.
 Or perhaps not enough time has passed.
 Expungement of federal charges ranges between difficult and impossible.

 When records cannot be expunged, life gets complicated.
 Basically, two choices remain: Accept the situation and move on as best you can; or explore ”Plan B.” Actually, several “Plans B” exist.
-We briefly outline seven of these Plans B on this page and, for five of the seven, provide a link to additional information.
+We briefly outline some of these Plans B on this page and also provide some links to additional information.

 The InternetA non-legal “Plan B” involves working the internet in a way that helps to hide events that cannot be expunged.
 Expungement Lawyers in New Jersey™ do not provide that service.
 Companies exist that do.
 We provide links to those companies elsewhere on this site.

 Wait it OutA final option is to “wait it out.”
 Eligibility or ineligibility to obtain expungement of New Jersey criminal history records is determined by New Jersey statutes.
 Statutes change.
 What may not be expunged today can perhaps be expunged in the future, if expungement laws are relaxed.
 (The opposite is also true--the law could change so that records that can be expunged today could become ineligible in the future.)

 Waiting it out can be the least satisfactory solution because while you are waiting it out, life is passing you by.
 Still, sometimes, and depending on circumstances, it may be the most practical solution available.

 Try AnywayThis option involves the situation where, under existing expungements statutes and caselaw, your history cannot be expunged, but you want the court to break new ground.
 One possibility here invokes “the equitable jurisdiction of the court.”
 In this approach, we argue that the particular circumstances of your case are so compelling that the court should expunge your record even though the statutes do not provide for that expungement.